AmpersandJS/ampersand-state/README.md

            type : 'julianDate',
            required : 'true',
            default : function(){
-                  return this.bornOn.add('60','years');  // assuming an 'add' function on julian date which returns  a new date
+                  // assuming an 'add' function on julian date which returns a new JulianDate return this.bornOn.add('60','years');
                }
            }
    }